-Chile's 1925 constitution (see p.
-7 of History and Myth) notably established the separation of church and state and guaranteed freedom of religion.
+Chile's 1925 Constitution (see History and Myth) notably established the separation of church and state and guaranteed freedom of religion.
 While Catholic Church leadership continued to support Conservative politics, some local priests allied with the poor and souaht social change.
 Jesuit priest Padre Alberto Hurtado's social iustice initiatives among Santiago's poor in the 1940s resulted in his 2005 elevation to sainthood by Pope Benedict XVI (the leader of the Roman Catholic Church in Rome, Italy).